 1. Making a request to a SIRE Submitting Company for an inspection to take place

 The first step in this process is to get an inspection commissioned on your vessel.
 In order to do this you would need to approach an existing SIRE Submitting company directly and request they carry out the required inspection on your vessel.
 If a vessel has been inspected in the last 12 months, it may be worth approaching them first to see if they would be willing to commission a further inspection.

 Please note that if you have any contacts with SIRE inspectors, they cannot commission inspections.
 This can only be completed by submitter as they ultimately decide which vessels they are willing to inspect.
 They will choose the inspectors they wish to appoint to attend, this cannot be determined directly by an accredited SIRE inspector.

 2. Inspection commissioning and agreeing a date for the inspection

-3. Physical inspection takes place
+3. Remote/physical inspection takes place

-4. Review of report by submitting member
+4. Review of report by submitting company

 5. Operator reviews the report and adds any comments